sfoxwell/gatsby-source-woocommerce/README.md

 ```

 ## Changelog
+- 0.3.2: Minor refactor, no notable changes in functionality
 - 0.3.0: Associated products & product categories with local file images downloaded during the build process to allow use of image transform plugins.